 Plan for regulatory change

-The hemp beverage regulatory landscape will continue to evolve.
-Federal legislation could preempt state rules or create new requirements.
-States that are currently lightly regulated may impose stricter frameworks, and states with prohibitions may open up.
+The hemp beverage regulatory landscape has already changed once at the federal level, and the pending relief bills mean it could change again before — or after — November 12, 2026.
+States will keep moving in both directions: some toward Ohio-style bans, some toward Minnesota-style regulated frameworks.
 Build flexibility into your distribution agreements, maintain relationships with multiple distribution partners in key markets, and keep a 12-month rolling view of legislative and regulatory developments that could affect your business.

 Invest in retailer education